decombine/slc/README.md

 Using SLC, you can create transparent, repeatable, and predictable business workflows that are ready for the most complex or demanding enterprise requirements.

-Learn more about Decombine SLC at [decombine.com](https://decombine.com).
+Learn more about Decombine at [decombine.com](https://decombine.com).

 ### Installation